THE COMPANIES ORDINANCE, 1984 (Company Limited By Guarantee) ARTICLES OF ASSOCIATION OF PAKISTAN SOFTWARE HOUSES ASSOCIATION FOR IT & IT ES

 The Association shall have a common seal, which shall not be affixed to any instrument or document, except by the authority of a resolution of the Executive committee and in the presence of at least one member of the Association is so affixed in their presence.

-- Minute Books for meeting of general body;
+- Minute Books for the meeting of the general body;

-- Minute Books for meeting of the Central Executive Committee and other committees.
+- Minute Books for the meeting of the Central Executive Committee and other committees.

 - Register of members correctly showing their addresses (including names of their representatives).